My SEO Promise to you

 Always spell-check.
 Even good spellers make typos.

 Don’t scrape or copy others content.
 Google will know you are doing this.
 There’s no harm in asking permission to use someone else’s content and then mark it appropriately so Google recognises that you are paraphrasing others work.
+But it should not form the bulk of your page.

 Don’t have ‘Thin’ Content

-Sites with thin content and lots of Affiliate Links, or adverts offer very little to the reader.
+Sites with thin content and lots of Affiliate Links, or adverts offer little to the reader.
 Google will not show a webpage in the SERP that has thin content that doesn’t meet the users intent.

 Make sure the affiliate links are secondary to your content and flag these links for what they are – commission earners, so the reader is in no doubt about your affiliate links.